johnmn3/mink/README.md

 `repl.ws` quazi-vendors the `cljs.repl.ws` and `cljs.server.ws` namespaces, allowing the cljs.main machinery to do all the work.

-When you pass a `-re blah` flag to `cljs.main`, it will look for a namespace called `cljs.repl.ws` and use it just like it would natively for `cljs.repl.node` or `cljs.repl.browser`.
+When you pass a `-re blah` flag to `cljs.main`, it will look for a namespace called `cljs.repl.blah` and use it just like it would natively for `cljs.repl.node` or `cljs.repl.browser`.
 This makes the implementation quite simple.
 Whether `repl.ws` will be able to use all of `cljs.main`'s flags is TBD.

 ## repl switching